When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 iPhone 15 vs iPhone 14: camera

 The standard iPhone has been stuck at 12MP for its main camera for a while now.
 You have to go all the way back to the iPhone 6 from 2014 to find one that produces a smaller image.
 The iPhone 15 breaks with this tradition.
-The main wide-angle camera is now a 48MP model using a Sony-produced sensor.
+The main wide-angle camera now uses a 48MP, Sony-produced sensor.

-That figure of 48 just happens to be exactly four times 12, so the camera will still produce 12MP files by default, combining four pixels into one to reduce image noise.
+That pixel count happens to be exactly four times 12, so the camera will still produce 12MP files by default, combining four pixels into one to reduce image noise.
 It can also go into high-res mode to offer up the full 48 if you need it.
 Apple used this approach for the iPhone 14 Pro, too.
 Android rivals have been doing it for years, so it’s great to see the ‘mainstream’ iPhone catch up.

 Otherwise, the iPhone 15’s dual-camera array retains the same 12MP ultrawide camera seen on the iPhone 14.
 It also doesn’t add any telephoto options – you’ll need the triple camera cluster on the Pro models for that.